If you are the admin of a Friendica node, you have access to the Admin Panel where you can configure your Friendica node.

 Which may or may not be necessary depending of the mobile friendliness of the desktop theme you have chosen.

 With this drop down selector you can set the nodes registration policy.
 You can chose between the following modes:

 Additionally to the setting in the admin panel, you can decide if registrations are only possible using an invitation code or not.

 To enable invitation based registration, you have to set the

-invitation_only setting in the config/local.config.php file.
+system section of the config/local.config.php file.

 If you want to use this method, the registration policy has to be set to either open or requires approval.